slackapi/bolt-python/examples/aws_lambda/README.md

   - Under "Choose a use case", select "Common use cases: Lambda"
   - Click "Next: Permissions"
   - Under "Attach permission policies", enter "lambda" in the Filter input
-  - Check the "AWSLambdaBasicExecutionRole" and "AWSLambdaExecute" policies
+  - Check the "AWSLambdaBasicExecutionRole", "AWSLambdaExecute" and "AWSLambdaRole" policies
   - Click "Next: tags"
   - Click "Next: review"
   - Enter `bolt_python_lambda_invocation` as the Role name.
 You can change this